Legal rights of women in history: Criminal law

-Divorce law

-In Islamic law, men only have to utter "I divorce you", or "Talaq" three times in the presence of his wife to officially initiate divorce; nonetheless, there is a required waiting period of three months, and if in that time the wife is discovered to be pregnant, the divorce is still not effective until after she has delivered.
-Women have always had the right to initiate divorce in Islamic law, but have to go to court through a judicial process and prove grounds for separation, which include cruelty, lack of provision, desertion, impotence of the husband, and other actionable grounds.
-Women could initiate divorce without any of those grounds by a different route called khula', a wife-initiated divorce which involved returning the mahr (dowry or bride-gift), that the husband had paid to her upon marriage.
-Upon any divorce initiated by the husband, the ex-wife is entitled to payment of the remainder or "delayed" portion of that mahr.

 Marriage law

 The Quran clearly allows polygamy up to 4 wives as mentioned: "And if you fear that you will not deal justly with the orphan girls, then marry those that please you of [other] women, two or three or four.
 But if you fear that you will not be just, then [marry only] one or those your right hand possesses.
 That is more suitable that you may not incline [to injustice]."

 The consent of the first wife before marrying another women is not needed in Islamic laws according to the Standing Committee of fatwa.